-- \Box short sales;
+- short sales;

 - purchase of securities on margin;

-- □ hedge funds;
+- hedge funds;

-- □ derivatives;
+- derivatives:

 - investment in commodities;

-- nortgage derivatives such as inverse floaters, interest only strips and principal only strips;
+- mortgage derivatives such as inverse floaters, interest only strips and principal only strips;

-- □ options, puts and futures contracts;
+- options, puts and futures contracts;

-- □ private placements; and
+- · private placements; and

 - non-U.S. dollar denominated securities.

 Our board of directors developed our investment policy and reviews the policy periodically.
-Exceptions to prohibitions discussed above are allowed with express written authority of the board of directors investment committee, but under no circumstance may such exception exceed 5% of our invested assets.
+Exceptions to prohibitions discussed above are allowed only with express authorization by the board of directors' investment committee, but under no circumstance may such exception exceed 5% of our invested assets.

 Our investment portfolio is managed by two independent third party firms.
+The board of director's investment committee reviews the performance of each firm periodically.